 You probably don’t even think about your socks but your feet take a beating from being in boots all day and great fitting, comfortable socks make a huge difference.

-Most of these items are available on our website on consignment and are always in great condition!
-Anything you feel that doesn’t fit in your wardrobe can be resold with us to make a little money that can go back into buying any pieces you’re missing – rebuilding your equestrian capsule wardrobe doesn’t have to break the bank.
+Lots of these items or very similar items are available on our website (triedequestrian.com) and are always in great condition!
+Anything you feel that doesn’t fit in your wardrobe can be resold with us to make a little money that can go back into buying any pieces you’re missing – building your equestrian capsule wardrobe doesn’t have to break the bank!